Frequently asked questions

 What happens if the school chaplain is no longer available?

-Where a school sources a chaplain through a provider, the provider must be able to replace a chaplain if the chaplain is unable to remain with the school.
+A provider must be able to replace a chaplain if the chaplain is unable to remain with the school.

 How does a school deal with a complaint about a chaplain?